Opportunities

 I am always looking for talented undergraduate, graduate and postdoctoral researchers to join my group.
 I take on students with degrees in mathematics, computer science, engineering or related disciplines.
 The main requirement is a strong background in mathematics.

-If you are a prospective student or postdoc please take a look at my Research page to get an overview of the type of research my group does, as well as the list of recent projects below.
+If you are a prospective student or postdoc please take a look at my publications to get an overview of the type of research my group does, as well as the list of recent projects below.

 You are welcome to email me to discuss your application.
 However, due to the volume of emails I receive, I am unable to respond to all inquiries.
 Make sure your email clearly explains (i) why you are interested in working with me, and (ii) your relevant experience.